-The mess pictured in this cabinet didn’t just happen.
+The mess pictured in the cabinet below didn’t just happen.
 It was a gradual process that took a few years to perfect.
 At this point it’s just the right amount of messy to make the average person cringe.

 This is my reaction to this mess on most days.
 I’ve reached the point where it can’t really be avoided for much longer.
 Stuff is sticking out past the opening and I’m having a hard time closing the doors.
 The moment of truth has arrived.